leonardlwq/MortyRun-Game/README.md

 ---

 ## Overview
 This project was done for a object oriented programming course in UNSW.
+Written by Leonard Lee and Zachary Tan.
+Special thanks to Well son and Wei ze!

 ## Setup